Persist Aggregates

 Transaction

-method is enclosed in a Unit of Work context by
+The add method is enclosed in a Unit of Work context by

 default.
-Changes are committed to the persistence store when the Unit Of Work
+Changes are committed to the persistence store when the Unit of Work

 context exits.